 If you've been doing Meatless Mondays not because you're a vegetarian but for environmental reasons, it may be time to take your eco-friendly eating up a notch.
 It may not be as alliteratively appealing, but the time has come for Vegan Mondays (or Vegan any other day of the week).

-A new study suggests that going vegan is the best thing you can do for the planet.
-The study, by researchers at Tulane University and the University of Michigan, determined that meat, eggs and dairy products account for almost 84 percent of the food-related greenhouse emissions in the United States.
-Fruits, vegetables, cereals and grains, and nuts and seeds make up only 3 percent of our greenhouse emissions.
-A majority of the remaining 13 percent is made up of beverages including water, coffee, tea and alcoholic drinks.
+A recent study suggests that going vegan is the best thing you can do for the planet.
+The study, by researchers at Tulane University and the University of Michigan, determined that meat, eggs and dairy products account for almost 84% of the food-related greenhouse emissions in the United States.
+Fruits, vegetables, cereals and grains, and nuts and seeds make up only 3% of our greenhouse emissions.
+A majority of the remaining 13% is made up of beverages including water, coffee, tea and alcoholic drinks.